Hawk-Eye: Association football

 Premier League, Serie A and Bundesliga among other leagues.

 Snooker

 At the 2007 World Snooker Championship, the BBC used Hawk-Eye for the first time in its television coverage to show player views, particularly of potential snookers.
 It has also been used to demonstrate intended shots by players when the actual shot has gone awry.
 It is now used by the BBC at every World Championship, as well as some other major tournaments.
 The BBC used to use the system sporadically, for instance in the 2009 Masters at Wembley the Hawk-Eye was at most used once or twice per frame.

-Its usage has decreased significantly and is now only used within the World Championships and very rarely in any other tournament on the snooker tour.
+After introduction, its usage on BBC events decreased significantly and, for a period of time, was only used within the World Championships, before being removed after 2015.
 In contrast to tennis, Hawk-Eye is never used in snooker to assist referees' decisions and primarily used to assist viewers in showing what the player is facing.

+Hawk-Eye, or a derivative of it, is now only used on the World Snooker Tour for events played in China, where the technology has evolved from a television aid for showing the distance of a long pot, to being used to support referees in replacing balls to millimetre precision after a “foul-and-a-miss”.
+This technology has been repeatedly praised by players and commentators for speeding up the ball replacement process, but its cost is referenced as a reason for the technology not being used across all tournaments: unlike tennis, the use of technology like this is not mandated by the tour administrators, being an aid provided by the television broadcaster which is often restricted to the televised table.